bennylynch/banksy/BLOGPOST.md

     let! update = updates |> Async.AwaitObservable |> Suave.Sockets.SocketOp.ofAsync
     do! webSocket.send Text (System.Text.Encoding.UTF8.GetBytes update) true }
 ```
-Sauve's workhouse type is WebPart, which is just a type alias for HttpContext -> Async<HttpContext option>.
+Sauve's workhouse type is WebPart, which is just a type alias for HttpContext -> Async\<HttpContext option\>.
 So, WebPart is a function accepting an incoming HttpContext (request),
 and returning a HttpContext option (thus, an 'empty' response can be returned), wrapped in an async workflow.
 A suave server is started using the startWebServer function,
 which takes arguments of SuaveConfig (an object to configure the server - which port to listen on, &c.) and WebPart.
 Routing in the world of Sauve is done using the choose function -
-this takes a list of WebPart<_>s, returning (choosing) the first one returning Some (or None ..).
+this takes a list of WebPart<_>s, returning (choosing) the first one returning Some (or None, if none do).
 The 2 final peices of the puzzle are the path function, which takes a string
 (representing the navigated path) returning a WebPart if the request path matches, and the >=> (fish) operator, which composes 2 WebParts into one, by evaluating the left hand side,
-and applies the right hand side, if the LHS part returns Some.
+and applying the right hand side, if the LHS part returns Some.
 This all sounds fairly involved, but the end result actually looks quite intuitive:
 ```fsharp
 let webPart =
     choose [